elastic/apm/specs/agents/tracing-api-otel.md

 Agents MAY provide a bridge implementation of OpenTelemetry Tracing API following this specification.
 When available, implementation MUST be configurable and should be disabled by default when marked as `experimental`.

+The bridge implementation relies on APM Server version 7.16 or later, as a result when sending data to a server < 7.16 is recommended.

 Bridging here means that for each OTel span created with the API, a native span/transaction will be created and sent to APM server.

 ### User experience